simplisticated/Start/README.md

 ## At a Glance

-`Start` is a tool that handles app launches.
+`Start` is a tool that handles app's launch.

 ## How To Get Started